shwethanidd/volttron/docs/source/core_services/historians/VOLTTRON-Historians.rst

 graphed easily.
 Messages published to devices are data that comes directly from drivers.
 Finally Messages that are published to record will be handled as string data and can be customized to the user specific situation.
-Please consult the `Historian Topic Syntax <Historian-Topic-Syntax>`__ page for a specific syntax.
+Please consult the :doc:`Historian Topic Syntax <Historian-Topic-Syntax>` page for a specific syntax.

 | This base historian will cache all received messages to a local
 database